-There are many reasons that companies fire employees.
-But for most employees, companies don't need a reason.
-Unless you are covered by a bargaining agreement or employment contract, you're likely an at-will employee.
+There are many reasons why companies fire employees.
+But most of the time, your employer doesn’t need a reason to let you go.
+Unless you are covered by a collective bargaining agreement or employment contract, you're likely an at-will employee.
 Employment at will means that an employee can be terminated at any time without any reason and without notice.

-Also, keep in mind that a job termination is different from a lay-off, which takes place when an employee is let go because of a lack of work.
+Keep in mind that a job termination is different from a layoff, which takes place when an employee is let go because of a lack of work.

 10 Reasons Employees Can Get Fired

 Take a look at some of the most common reasons that employees can get fired from their jobs.
-Consider this a list of "what not to do" and avoid making these mistakes at all costs.
+Consider this a list of "what not to do" and avoid making these mistakes.

 Being intoxicated or taking drugs in the workplace will interfere with your on-the-job performance, and with some drugs, may be illegal as well.